Format Power BI Scatter Chart

 Format Category Labels

 Category labels mean names that represent each circle.
-By toggling the Category labels option from Off to On, you can enable these labels.
+You can enable these labels by toggling the Category labels option from Off to On.

-From the screenshot below, you can see that we change the Color to Purple, the Text Size to 15, and Font Family to DIN.
+From the screenshot below, you can see that we changed the Color to Purple, the Text Size to 15, and the Font Family to DIN.
 If you want, you can add the background color as well.

 Add Category labels 10